Pacers vs. Pistons: Betting Trends, Record ATS, Home/Road Splits

 Additional Pacers Insights & Trends

-- The Pacers have a 6-4 record against the spread while going 5-5 overall over their past 10 contests.
+- The Pacers have a 7-3 record against the spread while going 6-4 overall over their last 10 contests.

-- The Pacers have gone over the total in seven of their past 10 outings.

-- Indiana has covered the spread in a higher percentage of its home games than away games.
-It has covered 21 times in 35 opportunities when playing at home, and it has covered 15 times in 32 opportunities in away games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.